Morecambe and Wise: Grieg's Piano Concerto

 At this point in the sketch Morecambe punches the air with his fist and ad-libs the line "Pow!
 He's in!
 I like him!
 I like him!".
 The television executive Michael Grade has observed that it was Previn's expert delivery of his lines that caused Morecambe to visibly relax: "Eric's face lights up as if to say, 'Oh, yes!
 This is going to be great!"
-Since Previn hadn't time to rehearse, his comic timing was a surprise to Morecambe, who had explained to Previn simply that "None of the three of us should believe that this is funny."
+Since Previn had little time to rehearse, his comic timing was a surprise to Morecambe, who had explained to Previn simply that "None of the three of us should believe that this is funny."

 Eric goes on to treat Previn and the orchestra with his customary disdain ("In the Second Movement, not too heavy on the banjos") and produces his own score ("autographed copies available afterwards, boys") but consistently fails to enter on the conductor's cue.
 This is because, when the orchestra begins, Eric is standing right next to Previn.
 During the introductory bars, Eric has to descend from the conductor's rostrum, down to his place at the piano.
 This he cannot do in the time available—or rather, deliberately meanders so as to miss his cue.
 After failing twice to reach the piano, they decide he should be seated there at the start.
 Even then, he cannot see Previn when the conductor gestures for him to begin playing, because the piano lid obscures his view.
 Previn has to leap in the air at the appropriate time, so that Eric can see him.
 When he finally manages to enter on time, Eric's rendition of the piano part is so bizarre that Previn becomes exasperated and tells Eric that he is playing "all the wrong notes".
 Eric stands up, seizes Previn by the lapels and menacingly informs him "I'm playing all the right notes—but not necessarily in the right order."
 Previn demonstrates how the piece should be played but Eric, after a moment's reflection, delivers a verdict of "Rubbish!" and he and Ernie walk off in disgust.
 Previn starts playing Eric's version and the duo rush back, declare that Previn has finally "got it" and start dancing ecstatically.
 The sketch's impact can be assessed by the fact that twenty-five years later, London taxi drivers were still addressing André Previn as "Mr. Preview".